4.1 Overview of CFC Support Services

 - DHS recommends that the SE Consultant have all or most of the following skills and education/work experiences in order to perform the duties of the position.

-- Knowledge of and training in infant development: typical and atypical; attachment theory; family systems theory; psychopathology in infancy and toddler hood; diagnosis of mental health disorders in infancy (DC: Zero to Three and or DSM IV-TR); impact of stress and trauma in infancy; assessment of parent/child relationship; intervention to support parent/child relationship; assessment of adult mental health disorders.
+- Knowledge of and training in infant development: typical and atypical; attachment theory; family systems theory; psychopathology in infancy and toddler hood; diagnosis of mental health disorders in infancy (DC: Zero to Three R and/or DSM 5); impact of stress and trauma in infancy; assessment of parent/child relationship; intervention to support parent/child relationship; assessment of adult mental health disorders;

-- Compatibility with the Program Manager predictive of the formation of a trusting relationship between the SE Consultant and the Program Manager and staff.
+- Compatibility with the CFC Program Manager predictive of the formation of a trusting relationship between the SE Consultant and the CFC Program Manager and staff, and

 - Experience in the EI system providing direct services to infant and toddlers and their families.